facebook/docusaurus/docs/api-site-config.md

 `markdownPlugins` - An array of plugins to be loaded by Remarkable, the markdown parser and renderer used by Docusaurus.
 The plugin will receive a reference to the Remarkable instance, allowing custom parsing and rendering rules to be defined.

-`ogImage` - url for an Open Graph image.
-This image will show up when your site is shared on Facebook, Twitter and any other websites/apps where the Open Graph protocol is supported.
+`ogImage` - local location for an Open Graph image (e.g., `img/myImage.png`).
+This image will show up when your site is shared on Facebook and other websites/apps where the Open Graph protocol is supported.

 `onPageNav` - If you want a visible navigation option for representing topics on the current page.
 Currently, there is one accepted value for this option: